colbrydi/easybuild_local/README.md

 This adds the locally installed modules to the module search path, allowing you to load and use them.

-For example, to load QGIS, you would run:
+For example, to load the provided example, you would run:

 ```
 module load Hello/2.10-GCCcore-11.2.0